Who are we?

 - Photos of you at our events

-This information will be gathered through our event sign in sheets.
-There will always be a clear Privacy Notice stating what we are collecting this from you and why.
+This information will be gathered at our events and through our website.
+There will always be a clear Privacy Notice stating what we are collecting from you and why.

 4. Using our website